 |30 days wet-aged

 ✔ Ethical.
 No factory farming!
 Humanely raised and treated with respect.

-2. No growth hormones, antibiotics or steroids used - ever!
+✔ Safe.
+No growth hormones or antibiotics - ever!

 At A Glance

-|The breed contains more than 90% Japanese wagyu genetics.
+|The breed contains Japanese Wagyu genetics.
 Composition of Wagyu, Angus and Hereford.
-Due to regulations in Japan only recognized as American beef.

-||All year 100% free range and all-natural on 50 square kilometers (over 12000 acres!) in the heart of the sandhills.
+|All-year free-range pasture grazed on 50 square kilometers (over 12000 acres!) in the heart of the sandhills.
 Sitting on the Ogallala Aquifer - the world's largest underground water resource.

 |Dan Morgan and family

 |Since 1934, Certified American Wagyu since 1992

-|Pasture grazed from birth, finished on grain feed containing maize, alfalfa (aka. lucerne), hay, distillers grains, vitamins and minerals (all vegetarian natural feeding) for 210 days before harvesting.
+|Pasture grazed from birth, finished on grain feed containing maize, alfalfa (aka. lucerne), hay, distillers grains, vitamins, and minerals (100% vegetarian) for at least 200 days before harvesting.